 In both situations, you are a regular employee in the workplace and are expected to complete assigned work and participate in workplace activities with other employees.
 As a result, you will get in-depth exposure to a particular workplace and to a range of tasks generally related to your field of interest.

 During work terms, you will complete a series of career building assignments marked by co-op staff.
-You will also participate in mid-point and end of term evaluations with the Arts Co-op Graduate Programs Co-op Coordinator.
+You will also participate in mid-point and end of term evaluations with the Co-op Education Manager.
 Successful completion of each work term will be noted on your transcript.

 Although you are encouraged to focus on your co-op position while on a work term, UBC iSchool students are able to take some credits during this time.
 To view UBC iSchool’s policy on the number of credits you can take while on a co-op work term, please refer to UBC iSchool’s Co-operative Education page.